bahaungor/ocr_tf/README.md

 * Trained on a large dataset of handwritten text images.
 * Uses a CNN architecture for accurate and efficient recognition.
 * Can recognize both individual characters and full words.
-* Includes a GUI for easy user interaction.

 ## Requirements